Visiting Oshawa for the first time? Here are a few local attractions to explore:

 Explore automotive history at the Canadian Automotive Museum, where the extensive collection of cars covers everything from McLaughlin Buggies (Oshawa is the birthplace of GM Canada, after all), to a futuristic DeLorean.
 This hardworking museum is a car lovers dream: 18,000 square feet of exhibit space dedicated to Canadian and imported vehicles, and they all have a story to tell.
 99 Simcoe Street South.

-Check out the shops and restaurants at the expanded Oshawa Centre, the largest indoor shopping centre in the area, featuring shops like Victoria’s Secret, H&M, Zara, Artizia, Forever 21, and many more, plus an outdoor farmer’s market that runs Friday mornings during the summer months.
+Check out the shops and restaurants at the expanded Oshawa Centre, the largest indoor shopping centre in the area, featuring shops like Victoria’s Secret, H&M, Zara, Artizia, Forever 21, and many more, plus an outdoor farmer’s market that runs Friday mornings late spring, summer, and early fall.
 419 King Street West, Oshawa.

 Hungry?
 Grab a bite at one of Oshawa’s hotspots: Rainbow Restaurant for traditional diner-style breakfast, Cork & Bean for coffee and snacks, try lunch or dinner at casual dining favourite Berry Hill Food Company (check out their private patio during the summer months), Avanti Trattoria for dine-in wood fired pizza, or take out a slice of gourmet pizza at Pizza Munno.
 If you’re on the go, hit up Spicy Affairs for their well priced lunch menu, but if you’re looking to splurge on dinner, check out Harpos or Wildfire Steak House.
 Finish the day by grabbing a sweet treat at Felicio’s Cake Boutique, try a freak shake at Hollywood Cone, or grab a cupcake or butter tart at Cupcake Goodness.